Strawberry Filled Soft Italian Cookies, a delicious soft cookie with a yummy fresh strawberry filling. The Perfect Dessert or Snack Cookie.

 Strawberry Filled Italian Soft Cookies

 Not only was it perfect for these Strawberry filled Soft Italian Cookies, but a couple of tarts worked amazingly well too!
+A little scoop of Vanilla Ice cream would be perfect.
 Enjoy!

 - FOR THE ITALIAN DOUGH